-Aortic valve regurgitation — or any heart valve problem — puts you at risk of endocarditis.
-Endocarditis is an infection of the heart's inner lining — the endocardium.
-This membrane lines the four chambers and four valves of your heart.
-Typically, this infection involves one of the heart valves, especially if it's already damaged.
+Any heart valve problem puts you at risk of an infection of the heart's inner lining (endocarditis).
 If the aortic valve is leaky, it's more prone to infection than is a healthy valve.
-You can develop endocarditis when bacteria from another part of your body spread through your bloodstream and lodge in your heart.

 When it's mild, aortic valve regurgitation may never cause a serious threat to your health.
 But when it's severe, aortic valve regurgitation may lead to heart failure.
 Heart failure is a serious condition in which your heart is unable to pump enough blood to meet your body's needs.

 - Heart valve disease.
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/dci/Diseases/hvd/hvd_all.html.
 Accessed June 2, 2014.

 - Roles of your four heart valves.
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/More/HeartValveProblemsandDisease/Roles-of-Your-Four-Heart-Valves_UCM_450344_Article.jsp.
 Accessed June 2, 2014.

 - Gaasch WH.
 Pathophysiology and clinical features of chronic aortic regurgitation in adults. http://www.uptodate.com/home.
 Accessed June 16, 2014.

 - Gaasch WH.
 Course and management of chronic aortic regurgitation in adults. http://www.uptodate.com/home.
 Accessed June 16, 2014.